Is a Visa Required for Travel to Europe Right Now?

 Note: Though Romania, Bulgaria, Croatia, and Cyprus aren’t currently Schengen countries, they are working toward joining this group and will be subject to the same requirements once they do.

 Which Countries Will Not Require the New ETIAS Authorization in 2024?

 Many European nations, mostly in Eastern Europe, aren’t part of the Schengen Zone.
 Without ETIAS authorization, you will still be able to travel to:

 Bosnia and Herzegovina

 This new program isn’t limited to U.S. citizens.
 In fact, 62 other countries require citizens to have an ETIAS when visiting countries in the Schengen Zone.
 The list of ETIAS-eligible countries includes Canada, Mexico, Australia, and many more.

-The short answer to “Is a visa required for travel to Europe in 2021?” is no. Don’t let this new requirement dampen your plans for a European vacation.
+Basically, yes.
+But don’t let this new requirement dampen your plans for a European vacation.
 Travel is one of the greatest pleasures in life, and the ETIAS travel authorization is not a big deal.
-And don’t forget, you can still enter Europe without registering until January 1, 2021.